Wednesday. September 7.

 I come to a corner and duck into my first church in Rome.
 San Carlo Quattro Fontane is on the corner of Via del Quirinale and Via delle Quattro Fontane.
 It’s small.
 It was built in the 1600s.
 By then Rome was running out of building room.
 Churches were built to fit into the spaces or lots available.
 The exterior of the church isn’t very impressive and it blends in with the other buildings.

-The oval interior is white and surprisingly bright.
+The oval interior is another story.
+It is white and surprisingly bright.
 The church was built by Francesco Borromini.
 He had to shape it into the small lot that was available.
 A large skylight above the altar makes the church bright.
-There has been a church here for years.
+There has been a church here for many years.
 Borromini’s version was finished in 1667.
 He waived his fee for the Trinitarians.

 I pass some government buildings.
 There’s a more obvious military security presence in this area.
 Figures.
 I pass the Quirinale.
 It’s the home of the Italian president.
 It’s a grand palace and I get a look at some of the gardens.